Assessments

 Each question is assigned a set number of auto points (points that are automatically assigned by an internal or external grader) and manual points (points that are assigned manually by a human grader).

-By default, PrairieLearn provides an incentive for students to answer a specific question correctly multiple times in a row.
+By default, when using maxAutoPoints, PrairieLearn provides an incentive for students to answer a specific question correctly multiple times in a row.
 This is done by increasing the value of each submission for every consecutive correct answer, while setting it back to the original value if the answer is incorrect or partially correct.
 So, for example, if autoPoints is 3 and maxAutoPoints is 30, then the first correct answer is worth 3 points.
-If the next submission is also fully correct, it will be worth 6 points; a following answer is worth 9 points if correct; and so on.
-If any answer is incorrect or partially correct, the value is reset to 3 points.
-To disable this behavior, use "constantQuestionValue": true in the assessment settings, like this:
+If the next submission is also fully correct, it will be worth 6 points; a following answer is worth 9 points if correct — for a total of 3+6+9=18 points earned; and so on.
+If any answer is incorrect or partially correct, the value earned for a new correctly-solved variant is reset to 3 points.
+To disable this behavior and keep the question value at a constant value of 3, set "constantQuestionValue": true in the assessment settings, like this:

 "constantQuestionValue": true,